March 9 - 22, 2015

 “Beyoncé, eat your heart out.
 When it comes to shaking your booty and making the moves on the dance floor, there is nobody like Anita Majumdar.
 The star, playwright and choreographer of…”Fish Eyes” and “Boys with Cars”, has Beyoncé beat by far.”
 Ottawa Life Magazine

-The Fish Eyes Trilogy uses music and dance to tell the coming-of-age stories of three young women in small town Canada.
+Boys With Cars, Let Me Borrow That Top & Fish Eyes all use music and dance to tell the coming-of-age stories of three young women in small town Canada.
 In Fish Eyes, Meena is an accomplished classical Indian dancer who would trade it all for a chance at true love with her crush Buddy, the most popular boy in school.
 Boys With Cars tells the parallel story of Naz, who is accepted into Buddy’s clique but soon realizes it’s not at all how she imagined it would be.
 Finally, in Let Me Borrow That Top, we hear directly from Candice, Naz’s nemesis and the perceived obstacle in Meena’s path to Buddy.
 Inspired by so-called honour killings, hip hop and teenage heartache, Anita’s tour de force performances celebrate the joy and awkwardness of youth while slyly tackling issues of colonialism and cultural identity.

 PHOTO: ANITA MAJUMDAR / PHOTO BY MAX TELZEROW